WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/project-wikis.md

 3. Key reporting queries
 4. PDF coding

 ## Potential Projects that are dependent on various factors

 ### Clinical Dashboards - Research - Data Analytics, Full-Stack Web Developer, or Data Engineering
 This project helps to setup foundational infrastructure for adding visualisation dashboards for clinically-adjacent data.
 For more details see [Clinical Dashboards project.](student-clinical-dashboards), the [Extract PDF Wiki](https://github.com/Clinical-Informatics-Collaborative/pdf-extraction-clinical-reports/wiki), and the [Clinical Dashboards Wiki](https://github.com/Clinical-Informatics-Collaborative/clinical_dashboards/wiki).

-### Genomics Metadata Multiplexing - Research - Data Engineering, Full-Stack Web Developer, or Software Engineering
-This project helps to setup infrastructure to keep track of what happens to a sample once it reaches the Genomics Facility.
-For more details see [Genomics Metadata Multiplexing project.](student-genomics-metadata.md) and the [Genomics Metadata Multiplexing Wiki](https://github.com/WEHI-ResearchComputing/Genomics-Metadata-Multiplexing/wiki)

 ### Quantum Computing in Bioinformatics - Research - Data Analytics, Software Engineering

 This project is looking to create foundational knowledge of quantum computing in bioinformatics.
 For more details see [Quantum Computing in Bioinformatics project](student-quantum) and the [Quantum Computing Wiki](https://github.com/WEHI-ResearchComputing/quantum-computing/wiki).

+## Previous projects

 ### Imaging - Research - Data Engineering, Full-Stack Web Developer
 This project helps with the current work around automated processing of images from microscopes to the High Performance Compute.
 For more details see [Imaging project](student-imaging) and the [Imaging Getting Started Wiki](https://github.com/WEHI-ResearchComputing/Imaging-Getting-Started/wiki).

+### Genomics Metadata Multiplexing - Research - Data Engineering, Full-Stack Web Developer, or Software Engineering
+This project helps to setup infrastructure to keep track of what happens to a sample once it reaches the Genomics Facility.
+For more details see [Genomics Metadata Multiplexing project.](student-genomics-metadata.md) and the [Genomics Metadata Multiplexing Wiki](https://github.com/WEHI-ResearchComputing/Genomics-Metadata-Multiplexing/wiki)

+### Conference Organiser - Full-Stack Web Developer

+This project involves creating a web-based application to help conference organisers of RSEAA24, an international conference of Research Software Engineers that is held in September.
+For more details see [the GitHub repo for the Conference Organiser](https://github.com/rowlandm/conference_organiser).

 ### Immunology Web Application - Research - Full-Stack Web Developer

 This project looks to make Cyton, a sophisticated mathematical model, accessible to the scientific community by creating a web application that researchers can access with their browsers from anywhere in the world.
 For more details see [Immunology Web Application project.](student-immunology-web-application)

-### Conference Organiser - Full-Stack Web Developer

-This project involves creating a web-based application to help conference organisers of RSEAA24, an international conference of Research Software Engineers that is held in September.
-For more details see [the GitHub repo for the Conference Organiser](https://github.com/rowlandm/conference_organiser).

-## Previous projects
+### AIVE - Research Software / Artificial Intelligence
+The project would involve a series of stages to bring the software infrastructure to a level that will help with development in a complex research environment where currently only a few people in the world know the software.
+For more details see the [AIVE project](student-aive) and [the AIVE public wiki](https://github.com/MitochondRuna/AIVE-Intro/wiki).

 ### Haemosphere - Research - Data Analytics or Full-Stack Web Developer